anilsambasivan/GameOfLife/README.md

 Once above prerequisites are ready, build the project and run the grunt task using task runner explorer, this will uglify and copy the required files from GameOfLifeJS project build folder to GameOfLifeWeb Script folder.

+Setup Rest API

+1. Complete database setup mentioned above
+2. In iis create a application called http://localhost/GameOfLifeService, you can do the same thing from VS2013, project properties
+    1. Righ click GameOfLifeApi project and select properties
+    2. Go to web tab and in server section select Local IIS
+    3. Change Project URL to http://localhost/GameOfLifeService and click on create virtual directory button to create tye application in iis

+Setup Web Application

+1. In iis create a application called http://localhost/GameOfLife
+2. Correct api url in web.config file is any change in rest api url (<add key="apiurl" value="http://localhost/GameOfLifeService/api/"/>)